arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-13.md

 [<Fact>]
-let ``parses an XML node`` () = let s = "<pun>Broken pencils are pointless</pun>"
+let ``parses an XML node`` () = let s = "<pun>Broken pencils are pointless</pun>the rest"

   let expected =
       { tag = "pun"
         content = "Broken pencils are pointless"}

-  test <@ run nodeP s = Success ("", expected) @>
+  test <@ run nodeP s = Success (expected, "the rest") @>
 ```

-That was really simple, indeed.
+Not too difficult, after all.
 What was the big deal?
 The big deal is: this implementation is wrong.
 Did you spot the bug?

 ## semordnilap tags
 If you did not, let me make it more apparent.
 Indulge me while I
 introduce a little silly change in the XML grammar, in line with the
-craziness of your yet-to-be-invented programming language: let's ask
+craziness of your beautiful programming language: let's ask the user
-the user to type the closing tag name by spelling it backward, as a
+to type the closing tag name backward, as a
 [semordnilap][semordnilap].
 This will have the delightful effect of
 producing tag couples like `<stressed>...</desserts>`,
 `<repaid>...</diaper>`, `<evilStar>...</RatsLive>`.
 Amusing!